 Identify Your Triggers: What Makes Redness Worse?

 Recognizing what makes your skin react is vital in managing redness.
-Everyday habits and exposures might be the culprits.
-Paying attention to reactions can help.
+Everyday habits and exposures may be responsible.

 • Hot showers